About The Paid Leave for All Workers Act

 Allows full- and part-time workers in Illinois to earn up to 5 days (40 hours) of paid time off each year.
 Employees earn 1 hour of sick time for every 40 hours they work, giving a full-time worker an 8-hour day off every 8 weeks.
 Employees may have to wait 3 months before using the time unless their employer policy specifies a shorter waiting period.

-Leave can be used for ANY reason of the employee’s choosing, including: 1) the illness or medical appointment of an employee or an employee’s family member; 2) for a school or building closure by order of a public official due to a public health emergency; 3) a need related to employee’s or family member’s domestic or sexual violence, or stalking; 4) visiting a family member in prison or jail, or for the employee’s or family member’s appointment for any civil or criminal trial or hearing; 5) closure of the employee’s workplace by order of a public official; and 6) for reasons related to the declaration of a public health emergency.
+Leave can be used for ANY reason of the employee’s choosing, including: 1) the illness or medical appointment of an employee or an employee’s family member―whether they are relatives or chosen family; 2) for a school or building closure by order of a public official due to a public health emergency; 3) a need related to employee’s or family member’s domestic or sexual violence, or stalking; 4) visiting a family member or loved one in prison or jail, or for the employee’s or loved one’s appointment for any civil or criminal trial or hearing; 5) closure of the employee’s workplace by order of a public official; and 6) for reasons related to the declaration of a public health emergency.